 The annealing temperature range is 830 to 870°C (1525 to 1600°F), with the holding time varying depending on the section thickness or furnace load.
 It is then cooled at a rate of 15 °C/h (30 °F/h) to 480 °C (900 °F) and finally air-cooled.

-Hardening aims to transform the 4130 steel’s microstructure into martensite or bainite, providing high hardness and toughness.
+This aims to transform the 4130 steel’s microstructure into martensite or bainite, providing high hardness and toughness.

 The quenching medium is water or oil.
 The hardening temperature is 860 to 885 °C (1575 to 1625 °F) for oil quenching or 845 to 870 °C (1550 to 1600 °F) for water quenching.

 Because 4130 material has low hardenability, its section thickness must be carefully considered when aiming for high hardness or strength.
-When compared to 4140 steel, which has higher carbon content and thus greater hardenability, 4130 material are less prone to cracking and distortion during quenching.
+When compared to 4140 steel, which has higher carbon content and thus greater hardenability, 4130 material is less prone to cracking and distortion during quenching.

 4.4 Tempering